avramdiy/PenguinAnalysis/README.md

 /torgersen-flipperlength route & code created to visualize the average flipper length (mm) for Males & Females under the Torgersen island attribute.

 ### 5th Commit

+/torgersen-culmenlength & /torgersen-culmendepth routes and code created to visualize the avg culmen length and depth for Males & Females under the Torgersen island attribute.